Amie Hansen | Grades K / 1

 I earned my BA at UC Davis then went on to complete my Multiple Subject Teaching Credential at Sacramento State University.
 I also have a Master’s in Education degree with a specialization in Autism Studies from National University.
 For the first few years of my career, I worked as a lead teacher at a private Montessori preschool in Davis.
 During that time, I earned my first Montessori credential through the North American Montessori Center.
 Later on, I completed a second Montessori credential through the Montessori Training Center to receive AMS (American Montessori Society) certification.

 Following my preschool experience, I went on to work at the California Montessori Project, Elk Grove Campus, and led a kindergarten/ first grade classroom there for three years.
-I then transitioned to Birch Lane, and I am now in my ninth year here.
+I then transitioned to Birch Lane, and I am now in my tenth year here.
 It is very rewarding to work with such a wonderful group of students, parents, and teachers!

 Darren Wong | Grades K / 1